 If in the future, Notion roll-out any updates, and supports Apple pencil natively, we will update this article and let you know.

-Also Checkout: Best Notion Templates to Use in 2021
+Also Checkout: Best Notion Templates to Use

 Can you Draw in Notion using Apple Pencil?